Using the admin_theme

 openwisp_utils.admin_theme.email.send_email

-This function allows sending email in both plain text and HTML version (using the template and logo that can be customized using OPENWISP_EMAIL_TEMPLATE and OPENWISP_EMAIL_LOGO respectively).
+This function enables sending emails in both plain text and HTML formats.
+The HTML version uses a customizable template and logo.

 Syntax: